RaffaeleNachos/raffaelenachos.github.io/articles/Install_Asterisk_17.md

 Our Asterisk server will now answer the calls to 200 and then play an audio demo file.
 [Dialplan Doc](https://wiki.asterisk.org/wiki/display/AST/Dialplan).

-After saving the modifed file just restart the Asterisk process from the CLI.
+After saving the modified file just restart the Asterisk process from the CLI.

 From this moment we should be able to use [sipML5 HTML5 SIP demo client](https://www.doubango.org/sipml5/) with the following settings: